vassudanagunta/htmlnorm/README.md

 - Control over which kinds of differences are considered significant.
   For example, some tests may care whether a character was escaped, even if the HTML spec didn't require it.
+- support option to not close tags? (right now we just error out.)
+See https://html.spec.whatwg.org/#syntax-tag-omission

 There are also some good ideas worth adopting from [other libraries](#other-libraries-i-tried-first).

 <br>

+## Quick turn-around on bug reports and feature requests

+This is [extensively tested](), but it is still the v0.1.
+If something doesn't work as you expect/want, instead of just walking away, please [submit an issue]().
+I promise a quick turn-around:

+- bugs will be fixed pronto,
+- feature that aligned with the goals of `htmlnorm` and otherwise make sense will be put on the roadmap.
+In any case I will respond to your request with an honest answer.
+- requests that I don't think fit will get an quick and honest reply explaining why.

+it's easy to make a request, just format your request like the test cases: an example input and your expected output.

 ##  🌈 Suggestions and pull requests welcome!